Fifteen years ago, on August 29, 2007, Waterford Bank, N.A. opened its doors – but that’s not where its story begins.

 The agreement would go on to add two offices and over 25 people to the team, noting not only the bank’s first acquisition, but its first location outside of Northwest Ohio.

 Waterford continued its expansion southward, breaking into the Findlay market that same year.
-With the addition of two bankers – Mike Epps and Lisa Amstutz – the bank kicked off the remodel of a new loan production office, positioning itself to grow in one of the hottest markets in the region.
+The bank kicked off the remodel of a new loan production office, positioning itself to grow in one of the hottest markets in the region.

 Big changes came in 2019, with the announcement of the acquisition of Clarkston State Bank and the opening of the Findlay Loan Production Office.